Remarks on multivariate Gaussian Process: Example: special cases

-According to the Chapter 2 of the book written by \cite{cite:Gall}, there is a definition of pre-Brownian motion, which is a Gaussian white noise whose intensity is Lebesgue measure.
-Since pre-Brownian motion is a special case of Gaussian process with mean function $\mu = 0$ and covariance function $k(s,t) = \min(s,t)$, we propose an example, which is $d$-variate pre-Brownian motion, as a special case of $d$-variate Gaussian process with vector-valued mean function $\bm{u} = \bm{0}$, covariance function $k(s,t) = \min(s,t)$ and parameter matrix $\Lambda$.
-Based on the Theorem \ref{thm:d-variateGP}, we derive some properties of the pre-Brownian motion to a more general vector-valued case.
+According to the Chapter 2 of the book written by \citet{cite:Gall}, there is a definition of Brownian motion, which is a Gaussian white noise whose intensity is Lebesgue measure.
+Since Brownian motion is a special case of Gaussian process with continuous sample paths, mean function $u = 0$ and covariance function $k(s,t) = \min(s,t)$, we propose an example, which is $d$-variate Brownian motion, as a special case of $d$-variate Gaussian process with vector-valued mean function $\bm{u} = \bm{0}$, covariance function $k(s,t) = \min(s,t)$ and parameter matrix $\Lambda$.
+Based on the Theorem \ref{thm:d-variateGP}, we derived some properties of the traditional Brownian motion to a more general vector-valued case.